yiskang/aps-utility-service-dotnet/README.md

       ```
       Notes:

       - **uploadToDocs**: True to tell service to do file upload to BIM360/ACC Docs after the extration is done.
       - **projectId:** The id of BIM360/ACC project you want to upload the extracted file.
       - **folderUrn:** The folder id/urn of BIM360/ACC project you want to upload the extracted file.
       - **renameConflict**: If the upload folder is the same as the original composite Revit Cloud Workshariong model does, this is fatal to set `renameConflict=true`.
-Otherwise, the upload fille append to the original composite Revit Cloud Workshariong model, which cases the data corruption.
+Otherwise, the uploaded fille will be appended to the original composite Revit Cloud Workshariong model, which will cases the data corruption.

 </details>